 So we're not running out of jobs.

-So we just need to make sure that the people we have have the skills and talents to fill the jobs.
+We just need to make sure that the people we have have the skills and talents to fill the jobs.

-The thing that worries me quite frankly is when I listen to Elizabeth Warren and and Joe Biden and and Bernie Sanders talking about socializing our economy, and we're gonna soak the rich and stock it for the rich and we're gonna redistribute income and we're gonna give everything everything they want for free.
+The thing that worries me, Mark, quite frankly, is when I listen to Elizabeth Warren and Joe Biden and Bernie Sanders talk about socializing our economy.

-You know, that's not an economic that's not an economic growth agenda, Mark.
+That's not an economic growth agenda, Mark.

 Yeah.

-I mean you know, these jobs are open to anybody.
+You know, these jobs are open to anybody.

-It's not like it's a clo you can do that too if you want.
+You can do that too if you want.

 Just go out and start a business.

-We gave them a tax cut, you know, Mark, that they were a big part of our tax plan.
+We gave them a tax cut, you know, Mark.

-And you know, look, the fact that I'm proud of the fact that we have Google and we have Amazon and we have Netflix and we have Apple, that they're American companies.
+And, you know, look, the fact that I'm proud of the fact that we have Google and we have Amazon and we have Netflix and we have Apple that they're American companies.

-And you're no.
+And you're up?

 We want these to be American companies.

-I I love the fact that they're successful.
+I love the fact that they're successful.

-That's why people start businesses.
+You know, that's why people start businesses.

 Yeah.

-That's that's how Apple started.
+That's how Apple started.

 That's how Amazon started in a garage, literally.

-So you know what we call that, Mark?
+You know what we call that, Mark?

 They call that the American dream.

-And somehow now if you've achieved the American dream, you're somehow a villain.
+And somehow now, if you've achieved the American dream, you're somehow a villain.

-Uh look, I don't like Jeff Zuckerberg's politics.
+Look, I don't like Jeff Zuckerberg's politics.

-I'm a conservative and he's pretty liberal.
+I'm a conservative, and he's pretty liberal.

 Nobody puts a gun to your head, Mark, and says you have to have a Facebook account, right?

-You know, I mean, uh, you know, I don't have one because I don't agree with Facebook, but I would never deny people the right to have a Facebook account.
+You know, I mean, you know, I don't have one because I don't agree with Facebook, but I would never deny people the right to have a Facebook account.

 Come on.

-Uh You know, you mentioned Elizabeth Warren.
+You mentioned Elizabeth Warren.

 How do you explain this phenomenon?

-There were always some crazy socialist candidate in nineteenth place, but Bernie Sanders, Elizabeth Warren, at the top of the pack in the democratic world.
+There were always some crazy socialist candidate in 19th place, but Bernie Sanders, Elizabeth Warren, at the top of the pack in the Democratic world, how did we ever get to a place like that?

 Gosh, that's a good question.